Missouri Child Custody Laws

 - Third party visitation or custody – generally grandparents

 - Types of child custody that apply to both formerly married and unmarried parents.

 Missouri Custody Law: Petition for Custody

 A Petition for Custody will lead to the creation of a Parenting Plan to be approved by the Missouri Courts.
 The Parenting Plan will establish visitation rights and times, support amounts and obligations, and whether or not both parents have legal and/or physical custody of the child(ren).
-Once paternity has been established the father gains rights to have access to his children under Missouri child custody laws.
+Once paternity has been established the father gains rights to have access to his children under Missouri law.

 How to Get Joint Child Custody in Missouri